 - Organizing Change in the Public Domain

 This research group focuses on the concept of ‘social innovation’.
-It examines the innovation process and work processes within organizations, as well as the theme of employee development.
-Changes in the processes of public organizations, the development of talent and labour market participation are its key themes.
+It examines innovation and work processes within organisations, as well as the theme of employee development.
+Changes in the processes of public organisations, talent development and labour market participation are its key themes.

 - Participation and Urban Development

-This research group aims to promote social participation and social urban development by carrying out practically oriented research.
-The focus is on the social impact of sport and exercise, art and creativity, and (the development of) sustainable communities.
+This research group aims to promote social participation and social urban development through practically-oriented research.
+The focus is on the social impact of sport and exercise, art and creativity and (the development of) sustainable communities.

 - Participation Care and Support